skishore23/fx/docs/advanced/category-theory.md

 # Category Theory in Fx

-Understanding the mathematical foundations that make Fx powerful and predictable.
+Understanding the mathematical foundations that make Fx predictable.

 ## Introduction